JLarky/jlarky-blog/src/pages/posts/how-to-create-npm-package.md

 touch README.md LICENSE
 ```

-Obviously replace `is-not-bun` with the name of your package.
-This tutorial is a text version of this [Youtube tutorial](https://www.youtube.com/live/A19Jvot9hI4?si=Rf5iakJOPmcTEMxo) and is going to follow the same problem space of just returning if user is running npm package using [Bun](https://bun.sh/) (again, you don't have to care about this).
+Replace `is-not-bun` with the name of your package.
+This tutorial is the text version of this [Youtube tutorial](https://www.youtube.com/live/A19Jvot9hI4?si=Rf5iakJOPmcTEMxo) and will address the same problem space of determining if a user is running an npm package using [Bun](https://bun.sh/) (you don't need to know about Bun either).

 ## 2. Create your code